oat-sa/lib-lti1p3-core/doc/tutorials/jwks.md

         "kid": "1"
     }
     ```
-- If you want to support other algorithms than RS SHA256, you can implement the [JwkExporterInterface](../../src/Security/Jwks/Exporter/Jwk/JwkExporterInterface.php).
+- If you want to support other algorithms than RSSHA256, you can implement the [JwkExporterInterface](../../src/Security/Jwks/Exporter/Jwk/JwkExporterInterface.php).

 ## Create a JWKS endpoint from multiple key chains